dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 Even though having more data can’t hurt, unfortunately it doesn’t always help.

-Before understanding overfitting and underfitting, let's dive into `bias` and `variance`.
+Before understanding overfitting and underfitting, let's dive into <span class='orange'>bias</span> and <span color='yellow'>variance<span class='orange'>.
 There are two major sources of error in machine learning: bias and variance.
 Understanding them will help you decide whether adding data, as well as other tactics to improve performance, are a good use of time.